cyberboy666/c_l_i_k_r/README.md

 take a look at the [full_bom](/hardware/bom/full_bom.csv) for this project to see where i am sourcing each part from

+since the only part on this BOM from mouser is the pots it may not be worth doing an order only for these - you could replace these with tayda pots `A-5531 or `A-1850` instead - if you are happy with the shorter shaft length.

 ## import into tayda

 - go to the [tayda quick order](https://www.taydaelectronics.com/quick-order/) and in bottom corner choose _add from file_